FindMySchool LogoFindMySchool

 Offers

 Admission to Harris Academy South Norwood is coordinated by Croydon Council.
-The school is consistently oversubscribed, with 2.6 applications for every place in the last cycle.
+The school is consistently popular, so families should check the latest admissions guidance for current demand and distance patterns.

 Unusually for a state comprehensive, the school uses a "fair banding" test.
 All applicants must sit a non-verbal reasoning test in the December prior to entry.
 This is not a pass/fail exam; instead, it ensures the school takes an equal number of children from nine different ability bands, preserving a comprehensive intake.